-Research shows paraeducators need more training in speech language servicesJuly 17th, 2013 in Other /
+Research shows paraeducators need more training in speech language servicesJuly 17, 2013 in Medicine & Health / Other

 According to Sarah Douglas, an assistant professor of special education, paraeducators do not typically receive training that helps them support children with cognitive, motor or communications needs.
 Research by Douglas shows that paraeducators—school employees who work under the supervison of teachers—can better support students with complex communication needs, and that paraeducators who received training are more effective in their classrooms.

 According to the article, nearly half of all children in early childhood special education programs experience difficulty with communication and qualify for speech language services.
 A percentage of these children require augmentative and alternative communication, which can include the use of sign language, picture symbols, speech-generating devices and gestures to augment speech.

 "Paraeducators are concerned," said Douglas, "because they end up spending the bulk of the time with students with special needs, and they want to be effective."

 Douglas said that initial evidence suggests that two-hour, one-on-one, best-practices training positively affected interactions between paraeducators and students with communication needs.
 The training also increased the number of communication opportunities that the paraeducators made, and students took more turns during exercises.